We Pray: Live performances

 Coldplay debuted the song during their Glastonbury Festival set on 29 June 2024.
 Little Simz and Elyanna joined them onstage, while short clips of Burna Boy's verses were screened in the background.
 The first performance with all collaborators was held at Coldplay's first Croke Park, Dublin show of their tour on 29 August 2024.
 At Croke Park, Tini debuted her Spanish-language version of the track, ahead of its 6 September release.
 A day before, however, they reunited to perform the track and record a music video, surrounded by fans, at Grafton Street.
 As the musical guest of the 5 October 2024 episode of Saturday Night Live, Coldplay performed Moon Musics third single "All My Love", followed by "We Pray" with Tini and Elyanna "as colorful neon visuals flashed in the background".

-An intimate Sirius XM concert was held on October 7 to promote the album, at the Music Hall of Williamsburg in Brooklyn, wherein the band performed "We Pray" with Elyanna and Tini to an audience of "600-or-so" people.
+An intimate SiriusXM concert was held on 7 October to promote the album, at the Music Hall of Williamsburg in Brooklyn, wherein the band performed "We Pray" with Elyanna and Tini to an audience of "600-or-so" people.
 It aired on Coldplay's Sirius XM radio station and Alt Nation.
 The day after, the three acts performed the song again on Today.